Eschatologue/CM_wiki/docs/spells/description/core/level-8.md

 You blast the mind of a creature that you can see within range.
 The target makes an Intelligence saving throw.

-On a failed save, the target takes 10d12 Psychic damage and can't cast spells or take the **:rsc-a: Magic**{ .rsc } action.
+On a failed save, the target takes 10d12 Psychic damage and can't cast spells or take the **:rsc-a: Magic**{.rsc} action.
 At the end of every 30 days, the target repeats the save, ending the effect on a success.
 The effect can also be ended by the *Greater Restoration*, *Heal*, or *Wish* spell.

 On a successful save, the target takes half as much damage only.